 1-5.Thermal Expansion Coefficient Thermal expansion is the tendency of matter to change in volume in response to a change in temperature.
 When a substance is heated, its particles begin moving more and thus usually maintain a greater average separation.
 Materials which contract with increasing temperature are rare; this effect is limited [...]

-1-6.Refraction Index In optics the refractive index (or index of refraction) n of a substance (optical medium) is a number that describes how light, or any other radiation, propagates through that medium.
-Refractive index of materials varies with the wavelength.
-This is called dispersion; it causes the splitting of white light [...]
+In optics the refractive index (or index of refraction) n of a substance (optical medium) is a number that describes how light, or any other radiation, propagates through that medium.
+Refractive index is the basic property of optical crystals, and it is an important parameter to study the properties of [...]

 1-8.Electrical Breakdown The term electrical breakdown or electric breakdown has several similar but distinctly different meanings.
 For example, the term can apply to the failure of an electric circuit.
 Alternatively, it may refer to a rapid reduction in the resistance of an electrical insulator that can lead to aspark jumping [...]